mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The parent outlines her strategies used to address lack of reading ability as a barrier to participation.
 The design choice of a grid of letters representing different elements of the platform game appears appropriate in the case of a novice learning to code and read at the same time.
 After the child has delegated a coding task to her mother she undertakes other activities.
 At times her activities directly contribute to the main goal of game making.
 At times the parent asked the child to seek help from facilitator.
 On another occasion when the child appeared bored of waiting for parent to solve a code problem, she approached the facilitator to ask for help on behalf of the adult without prompting.
 At other times she engages more peripheral activities such as watching older children playtest each others games, or observing community activity from under the table.
 <!-- MORE EXAMPLES  ? -->
 <!--
 NOTE - check if this fits
 Once the code for the new game mechanic has been added, the child is guided to take on challenge of making smaller changes that give rapid feedback.
 To aid the process the parent navigates to a particular part of the code for child to alter design.
 The changes the child makes have a large impact on the end users experience.
  -->

-While this activity away from the screen could, in a conventional educational model, be seen an non-productive in a community model of learning this can be interpreted differently.
+While the child's activity away from the screen and the main objective of coding and creating assets for their game could in a conventional educational model be seen an non-productive, in a community model of learning this can be interpreted differently.
 For example as legitimate peripheral activity [@lave_situating_1991], or as an observation stage of LOPI model [@rogoff_learning_2014].
 The possibility for children to not engage in community activities is seen by Rogoff [-@rogoff_cultural_2003; -@rogoff_organization_2016] as an important characteristics in participation based models of learning.

 <!-- COMMENTARY /WITH A FOCUS ON AGENCY -->